 the interaction between the players is like listening to a couple of birds discussing the nature of reality.

 I’m Naomi and I play woodwinds, jaw harp and homemade drone machines.
-I’m into noise, anarchist transgenderism, freaky old hymns and sombre bagpipe music.
-My music comes from improvisation / mystic spirituality / the free jazz tradition / circular patterns of overblowing - collaboration with the latent mysteries in the physical / trad music of the british isles / a deep love of the drone.
+I’m into noise, freaky old hymns, spiritual jazz and sombre bagpipe music.
+My music comes from improvisation / mysticism / the free jazz tradition / circular patterns of overblowing - collaboration with the latent mysteries in the physical / trad music of the british isles / a deep love of the drone.
 Oscillations of maximalism and minimalism as the one fractals out and the discrete transforms to the continuous.
 That kind of thing.
-From Hamilton Ontario, nurtured in Toronto's Tranzac improvised music community, I’m now based in Montreal.
+I’m a student of modal music with Labyrinth Ensemble.
+From Hamilton ON, nurtured in Toronto's Tranzac improvised music scene, I’m now based in Montreal.

 On the superbly titled FOUR FORMER MYRRH FORMERS FORMED HER HORN FOR MURMURS, Canadian musician Naomi McCarroll-Butler plays ten instruments, ranging from conventional tools like sax and flute to more unusual ones: air organ, holy shimmer, street sweeper kalimba.
 Improvising in a just intonation system, she was recorded by collaborator Jason Doell, who fed samples into his self-designed software “sad(john).low.”
 The resulting pieces are unpredictable yet contemplative, mixing drones, hums, and rumbles into soundscapes that feel uncannily three-dimensional.
 Particularly compelling is the 20-minute closer “a hummming, thrumiiiing circle spunnn / Holy Shimmer,” which sounds like a ceremonial ritual stretched to encompass a day.